carlosschults/my-blog-source/_posts/2016-01-30-value-reference-types.md

 Well, the reason for this is because String is an **immutable type**.
 As I said, I won't talk about this today, but soon we'll have a post all about System.String.

 OK, that's it for today.
 I hope you guys enjoyed this post, and I'd love to hear your feedback.Have I expressed myself clearly enough?
 Have I said something innacurate - or even flat-out wrong?
-Let me know in the comments, or send an email to [carlos@carlosschults.net](mailto:carlos@carlosschults.net).
+Let me know in the comments, or [reach me on twitter](http://twitter.com/carlosschults).

 ## References: ##